kohheepeace/graphql-ruby-crud-tutorial/docs/chapter09.md

 # Chap9 Mutation(DELETE)

+!!! abstract "Goal of this chapter"
     This chapter we are doing just the same things we've already done!

 ## Step1 generate `destroy_post` mutation